 WHO WE ARE

-The Washington Literacy Center (WLC) has been helping DC residents with the greatest barriers and fewest resources learn to read since 1963.
+The Washington Literacy Center (WLC) has been helping DC residents with the most significant barriers and fewest resources learn to read since 1963.
 Starting as an all-volunteer initiative, the WLC has grown into a dynamic nonprofit focused on teaching skills necessary to thrive in the 21st century.
-We help students overcome some of the most difficult challenges including dyslexia, reading, math, and other barriers to education.
+We help students overcome some of the most difficult challenges, including dyslexia, reading, math, and other barriers to education.

 We began more than 60 years ago with a mission:

-We provide students with direct instruction in reading, math, digital and financial literacy, along with workforce skills, so learners can enter a GED program, job-training program, or obtain or improve employment.
+We provide students with direct instruction in reading, math, digital and financial literacy, along with workforce skills so that learners can enter a GED program, job-training program, or obtain or improve employment.

 The Washington Literacy Center relies on the support of our community.
 Make a donation today to help make reading a reality.